tomasz-tomczyk/archive-tomasztomczyk.com/priv/site/post/genstage-for-processing-jobs.md

 ---
-layout: post
+layout: _post_layout.slime
+tag:
+  - posts
-title: GenStage for processing jobs
+title: GenStage for processing Jobs
+permalink: 2017/01/17/genstage-for-processing-jobs.html
 ---

 We use Elixir at uSwitch to process user-submitted forms, sending the data to a 3rd party API and parsing the output saving the results to a database.
 The high-level outline of the Elixir process as a recursive loop looks like this: